List of newspapers in China

 This is a list of newspapers in China.
 The number of newspapers in mainland China has increased from 42—virtually all Communist Party papers—in 1968 to 382 in 1980 and more than 2,200 today.
 In 2006, China was the largest market for daily newspapers, with 96.6m copies sold daily, followed by India with 78.7m, Japan with 69.7m, the US with 53.3m, and Germany with 21.5m.
 China newspaper advertisement revenues increased by 128% from 2001 to 2006.

 Between 1950 and 2000, the number of Chinese newspapers increased nearly ten-fold.
 In 2004, over 400 kinds of daily newspapers were published in China, their circulation reaching 80 million, the highest figure of any country in the world.
 Targeted at different reader groups, newspaper formats are becoming increasingly diverse.
-Recent years have seen an important trend of newspaper reorganization.
-To date, 39 newspaper groups have been established, such as Beijing Daily Newspaper Group, Wenhui Xinmin Associated Newspaper Group and Guangzhou Daily Newspaper Group.
+Recent years have seen an important trend of newspaper reorganization in China.
+To date, 39 newspaper groups have been established in the country, such as Beijing Daily Newspaper Group, Wenhui Xinmin Associated Newspaper Group and Guangzhou Daily Newspaper Group.

 In 2003, trans-regional cooperation among the print media became a new trend.
 The Beijing News, invested and run by Guangming Daily newspaper group and Nanfang Media Group, was the first to receive formal approval from the Chinese government to publish trans-regionally.
 Also Orient-Observation Weekly came out in Shanghai, its largest shareholder being the Beijing-based Xinhua News Agency.